-In 2023, an expansion at the existing solar power plant and addition of a new battery energy storage system was completed.
-The scope of this expansion project was to design, supply and install a 40 megawatts (48 megawatts peak) photovoltaic solar farm with a 38 megavolt-amperes battery energy storage system.
-Barrick expects to realize a reduction of 23 million liters of fuel, which translates to a saving of approximately 62 kilotonnes of carbon dioxide equivalent emissions per annum, as a result of this project.
-Plans are in place to install an additional 7 megawatts of heavy fuel oil generators in 2024 in order to serve the power demand for life of mine.
+In 2023, an expansion at the existing solar power plant was completed with an additional 40 megawatts (48 megawatts peak) and new battery energy storage system added.
+The photovoltaic solar farm has a total capacity of 60 megawatts with a 38 megavolt-amperes battery energy storage system.
+In 2024, this allowed for a reduction of 25.7 million liters of fuel, which translates to a saving of approximately 69 kilotonnes of carbon dioxide equivalent emissions.
+An additional 7 megawatts of heavy fuel oil (CM19) generators may be installed in the future to serve the power demand for life of mine.

-As at December 31, 2023, project spend was \$73 million and the project is expected to finish below the original capital cost of approximately \$90 million (100% basis).
-An additional \$6 million (100% basis) is expected to be required to install the additional heavy fuel oil generators.
+As at December 31, 2024, project spend was \$5.2 million for the CM19 generator and the total cost for this project is expected to be \$6.1 million.
+The overall power project is expected to finish below the original capital cost of approximately \$90 million (100% basis).

-All material permits and rights to conduct existing operations at Loulo-Gounkoto have been obtained and are in good standing.
+All material permits and rights to conduct existing operations at Loulo-Gounkoto have been obtained and are currently in good standing.
+However, see "Legal Proceedings and Regulatory Actions - Loulo-Gounkoto Mining Conventions Dispute".